 Adding roadside assistance to fleet insurance is another way to keep business rolling.
 This spreads out the expense of towing as well as offering a company’s drivers consistent and simple plans for dealing with breakdowns and emergencies.

 Note that not all insurance companies may offer all fleet advantages.
 Insurers in Ontario retain a great deal of operational flexibility, even though the provincial car insurance market remains tightly regulated.
 The Financial Services Commission of Ontario provides this oversight.
 Insurers propose operating and underwriting for government approval.
 These rules bind the company’s operations until the proposal and acceptance of new procedures.
 Thus, it remains up to each insurance company to establish the services on offer and the premiums for which they invoice.

 Depending on the commercial policy and driver access required, company cars may be used for personal purposes by company employees.
 If this is permitted under fleet policies, the “company car” idea has more impact on tax matters than insurance.
 Called “personal driving” by the Canada Revenue Agency, it’s the use of a company vehicle by an employee for reasons other than conducting business.
 Often this is a perk employers offer to staff whose main function is calling on existing and potential clients, such as sales or field service staff.
 Employees may use the company vehicle for personal use, but that use is a taxable benefit — a non-cash benefit that has equivalent to cash value for tax purposes.

-The CRA provides an online calculator for estimating the taxable benefit for personal use of a company owned or leased vehicle.
+The CRA provides an online calculator for estimating the taxable benefit for the personal use of a company-owned or leased vehicle.